Job location: Charlottesville, VA Employment Type:

 - Maintain up-to-date information on clinical health careers with special attention to underrepresented populations in each field, attend relevant conferences and open houses; visit targeted institutions/programs to provide up-to-date and tailored advice for applicants; and monitor appropriate list serves.

-For each of these positions, the priority breakdown is as follows:
+For the position, the priority breakdown is as follows:

 Career Counseling Services – 55%